-- Keep the trunk lid closed while driving.
-This not only keeps the luggage from being thrown out but also prevents exhaust gases from entering the vehicle. - Always lock the trunk lid and all doors, and keep away the vehicle keys out of children's reaches. - Never leave children unattended in the vehicle.
-Unsupervised children may lock themselves in the vehicle or trunk and suffer serious injuries or death.
+Keep the trunk lid closed while driving.
+This not only keeps the luggage from being thrown out but also prevents exhaust gases from entering the vehicle.

 -Lock release lever

 To open the trunk lid from the driver's seat, pull up on the lock release lever.